up/air/README.md

 	<script src="air.min.js"></script>

-### Step 3 - Select the breakpoints for any number of display resolutions, and the appropriate file suffixes.
+### Step 3 - Select the breakpoints for any number of display resolutions, and the appropriate suffixes.

 There are many differents screen-widths
 (see [list of cellphone screens](http://cartoonized.net/cellphone-screen-resolution.php)) and so no general recommendations for breakpoints.
 Here are some of the major: